-A Deep Dive into the Conspiracy Theory That Governments Are Controlling Us with Fluoride
+A Deep Dive Into the Conspiracy Theory That Governments Are Controlling Us with Fluoride

 Videos by VICE

 The idea, in a nutshell, is that governments put fluoride in our water supply in order to negatively affect huge populations, for their own financial gains.
-That fluoride is actually a strong tranquilizer in disguise.
+That fluoride is actually a strong tranquilliser in disguise.
 That the US want their citizens to be zombies.
-That Kellogg’s, Nestle, Crest, and other food companies—known as “The Fluoride Mafia”—are all in on it.
+That Kellogg’s, Nestle, Crest and other food companies – known as “The Fluoride Mafia” – are all in on it.
 That fluoride dumping is secretly wrapped up in Illuminati interests.

 The tangled conspiracy gets even darker with comments on Reddit threads such as “Hitler used fluoride first!!” and “They got this from the Nazis!
 Illuminati scum.”
 The so-called “fact” that Hitler gave people in concentration camps fluoride water to keep them docile and unable to resist Nazi power is used often by the anti-fluoridation brigade.
 Many say this treatment was then repeated in Russian gulags.

-“Repeated doses of infinitesimal amounts of fluoride will in time reduce an individual’s power to resist domination, by slowly poisoning and narcotizing a certain area of the brain, thus making him submissive to the will of those who wish to govern him,” Perkins wrote.
-He goes on to say: “I say this with all the earnestness and sincerity of a scientist who has spent nearly 20 years’ research into the chemistry, biochemistry, physiology, and pathology of fluorine—any person who drinks artificially fluorinated water for a period of one year or more will never again be the same person mentally or physically.”
+“Repeated doses of infinitesimal amounts of fluoride will in time reduce an individual’s power to resist domination, by slowly poisoning and narcotising a certain area of the brain, thus making him submissive to the will of those who wish to govern him,” Perkins wrote.
+He goes on to say: “I say this with all the earnestness and sincerity of a scientist who has spent nearly 20 years’ research into the chemistry, biochemistry, physiology and pathology of fluorine – any person who drinks artificially fluorinated water for a period of one year or more will never again be the same person mentally or physically.”
 There is no trace of a credible living source on Nazi history coming out in support of this theory.

 Go on YouTube and you’ll find plenty of people sharing “knowledge” of the spiritual dangers of fluoride and how to reverse the effects of a “calcified” pineal gland (many say you can’t; it’s too late).
 They say stop drinking tap water.
 Stop using regular toothpaste and find a fluoride-free one.
 Get a shower filter to cut the fluoride from your shower.
 Cut out meat because you can be sure as heck they’ve been guzzling the fluoride water, too.
 Tell your dentist you don’t want fluoride-based products used.
 And after all that, detox.